Gimme Shelter: Live performances

 "Gimme Shelter" quickly became a staple of the Rolling Stones' live shows.
 It was first performed sporadically during their 1969 American Tour and became a regular addition to their setlist during the 1972 American Tour.
 For these live renditions, all vocals were handled by Mick Jagger.
 These performances are now famous instead for the finely crafted solos by lead guitarist Mick Taylor, who however did not play on the studio recording of the song.
-The female contributor to the live version of the song was Lisa Fischer from 1989 to 2015, Sasha Allen from 2016 to 2022, and for the 2024 North American tour Chanel Haynes.
+The female contributor to the live version of the song was Lisa Fischer from 1989 to 2015, Sasha Allen from 2016 to 2022, and for the 2024 North American tour, Chanel Haynes.
 Chanel Haynes also stood in on the 2022 European tour for a single performance in Milan on 21 June 2022.
 In their 2012 50th anniversary tour, the Rolling Stones sang this song with Mary J. Blige, Florence Welch, and Lady Gaga.

 Other concert versions appear on the Stones' albums No Security (recorded 1997, released 1998), Live Licks (recorded 2003, released 2004), Brussels Affair (recorded 1973, released 2011), and Hyde Park Live (2013).
 A May 1995 performance recorded at Paradiso (Amsterdam) was released on the 1996 "Wild Horses" (live) single, on the 1998 "Saint of Me" single (included in the 45-CD 2011 box set The Singles 1971–2006), and again on Totally Stripped in 2016.
 In 2023, a version of the song, featuring Lady Gaga, was included on their 50th-anniversary live tour album, GRRR Live! – Live at Newark.

 Reception

 "Gimme Shelter" was never released as a single.
 Nevertheless, it has been included on many compilation releases, including Gimme Shelter, Hot Rocks 1964–1971, Forty Licks, and GRRR!
-Greil Marcus, writing for Rolling Stone magazine at the time of the "Gimme Shelters release, stated that "[t]he Stones have never done anything better".
+Greil Marcus, writing for Rolling Stone magazine at the time of "Gimme Shelters release, stated that "[t]he Stones have never done anything better".
 Pitchfork placed it at number 12 on its list of "The 200 Greatest Songs of the 1960s".
 Ultimate Classic Rock put the song at number one on their Top 100 Rolling Stones songs and number three on their Top 100 Classic Rock Songs.

 It is ranked number 13 on Rolling Stones 500 Greatest Songs of All Time list.
 It is also ranked number 1 on the magazine's list of the band's best songs.